 Telemetry system for snack and coffee machines.
-Byte-level craftsmen in Java, super interesting from the software development level.
+Byte-level craftsman in Java :)

 The game for Android, where you answer to true/false questions.
-Supports multiplayer up to 4 player via Google Play Services.
-Currently game has +5 000 000 downloads.
+Supports multiplayer up to 4 players via Google Play Services.
+Currently, game has +5 000 000 downloads.

 Library for Spring Boot web projects.
 Fills the thin gap between the framework and common web application features like e-mail sending, S3 uploading, request logging, rate limiter etc.

-Project created to test Java 11+ API, I do not recommend to use it because it’s not allowed to use that kind of software on Instagram but the implementation is cool.
+Project created to test Java 11+ API, I do not recommend using it because it’s not allowed to use that kind of software on Instagram but the implementation is cool.